INFLUVAC® (trivalent influenza vaccine) overview – *NEW* fact sheet 3 July 2018

 New influenza vaccination precaution

-Influenza vaccination may be contraindicated or need to be delayed for people receiving some new cancer treatments.
-The immune-stimulant actions of:
+Influenza vaccination may be contraindicated or need to be delayed for people receiving any of the following four new cancer treatments:

 - atezolizumab (Tecentriq®),